HIS 106 HISTORY OF AMERICAN LIFE I

 3, 3/0; CT14, IM14, WIIF

-Prerequisites: Senior standing; HIS 399 for history majors.
+Prerequisites: Senior standing and HIS 300.
 Readings, discussion, and research on selected problems in history, which results in a substantial research paper.
 Fulfills seminar requirement for history majors and secondary social studies majors.
 Offered every semester.

 HIS 401 TWENTIETH-CENTURY EUROPEAN DIPLOMACY